fb-pixel

 Implement ‘Cycle to Work’ schemes

-The ‘Cycle to Work’ scheme is a government tax exemption program that allows employers to loan bikes and safety equipment to their staff as a tax-free benefit.
+The ‘Cycle to Work’ scheme is a government tax exemption programme that allows employers to loan bikes and safety equipment to their staff as a tax-free benefit.
 Employees are also able to ‘buy’ the bike at the end of the repayment.

 Offer flexible and/or remote working